Messier 67: Description

 It has more than 100 stars similar to the Sun, and numerous red giants.
 The total star count has been estimated at well over 500.
 The ages and prevalence of Sun-like stars had led some astronomers to theorize it as the possible parent cluster of the Sun.
-However, computer simulations have suggested that this is highly unlikely.
+However, computer simulations disagree on whether the outer Solar System would have survived an ejection from M67, and the cluster itself would probably not have survived such an ejection event.

 The cluster contains no main sequence stars bluer (hotter) than spectral type F, other than perhaps some of the blue stragglers, since the brighter stars of that age have already left the main sequence.
 In fact, when the stars of the cluster are plotted on the Hertzsprung-Russell diagram, there is a distinct "turn-off" representing the stars which have terminated hydrogen fusion in the core and are destined to become red giants.
 As a cluster ages, the turn-off moves progressively down the main sequence to cooler stars.

 It appears that M67 has a bias toward heavier stars.
 One cause of this is mass segregation, the process by which lighter stars gain speed at the expense of more massive stars during close encounters, which moves them to greater average distance from the center of the cluster or allows escape altogether.

 A March 2016 joint AIP/JHU study by Barnes et al. on rotational periods of 20 Sun-like stars, measured by the effects of moving starspots on light curves, suggests that these approximately 4 billion-year old stars spin in about 26 days – like the Sun, which has a period at the equator of 25.38 days.
 Measurements were carried out as part of the extended K2 mission of Kepler space telescope.
-This reinforces the applicability of many key properties of the sun to stars of the same size and age, a fundamental principle of modern solar and stellar physics.
+This reinforces the applicability of many key properties of the Sun to stars of the same size and age, a fundamental principle of modern solar and stellar physics.
 The authors abbreviate this as the "solar-stellar connection".

+Exoplanets

+A radial velocity survey of M67 has found exoplanets around five stars in the cluster: YBP 1194, YBP 1514, YBP 401, Sand 978, and Sand 1429.
+A sixth star, Sand 364, was also thought to have a planet, but a follow-up study did not find evidence for it and concluded that the radial velocity variations have a non-planetary origin, likely stellar variability.